AbdnBiomechEng/TechForParalysis/Code/Model/OptimalControl/ElbowOnly/readme.md

 First, make sure you add the folders **TechForParalysis\Code\Model** and **TechForParalysis\Code\Model\OptimalControl** to the Matlab path.

-To choose which muscles to include in the optimisation, run **include_subset_muscles.m**.
-You might want to run **get_muscle_names.m** first, so you can see which indices correspond to which muscles, and change line 11 in this file accordingly.
+To choose which muscles to include in the optimisation, open **include_subset_muscles.m** and edit line 11 to select the elements to include.
+You must then run this file to update the structure before running the model.
+You might want to run **get_muscle_names.m** first, so you can see which indices correspond to which muscles.

 You run the optimisation in **runopt_elbow.m**.
 In this file you can set: